 Increasing days at grass represents a saving by either reducing the costs of concentrates or increasing milk production.
 Extending the grazing season reduces the volume of manure generated during the housing period and therefore reduces ammonia emissions and other greenhouse gases.

-To quantify the economic and environmental benefits of increasing days at grass for a herd of 84 cows, two scenarios were presented in Table 4 below.
+To quantify the economic and environmental benefits of increasing days at grass for a herd of 93 cows, two scenarios were presented in the Table below.

 Scenario 1Scenario 2Scenario 3